John Mellencamp

 John J. Mellencamp (born October 7, 1951), previously known as Johnny Cougar, John Cougar, and John Cougar Mellencamp, is an American singer-songwriter.
-He is known for his catchy brand of heartland rock, which emphasizes traditional instrumentation.
+He is known for his brand of heartland rock, which emphasizes traditional instrumentation.
+He was inducted into the Rock and Roll Hall of Fame in 2008, followed by an induction into the Songwriters Hall of Fame in 2018.

-Mellencamp rose to fame in the 1980s while "honing an almost startlingly plainspoken writing style" that, starting in 1982, yielded a string of Top 10 singles, including "Hurts So Good", "Jack & Diane", "Crumblin' Down", "Pink Houses", "Lonely Ol' Night", "Small Town", "R.O.C.K. in the U.S.A.", "Paper in Fire", and "Cherry Bomb".
-He has amassed 22 Top 40 hits in the United States.
-In addition, he holds the record for the most tracks by a solo artist to hit number one on the Hot Mainstream Rock Tracks chart, with seven.
+Mellencamp found success in the 1980s starting in 1982, with a string of top 10 singles, including "Hurts So Good", "Jack & Diane", "Crumblin' Down", "Pink Houses", "Lonely Ol' Night", "Small Town", "R.O.C.K. in the U.S.A.", "Paper in Fire", and "Cherry Bomb".
+He has had fourteen top 20 hits in the United States.
+In addition, he holds the record for the most songs by a solo artist to hit number one on the Hot Mainstream Rock Tracks chart, with seven.
 Mellencamp has been nominated for 13 Grammy Awards, winning one.
-His latest album of original songs, Strictly a One-Eyed Jack, was released on January 21, 2022.
-Mellencamp has sold over 30 million albums in the US and over 60 million worldwide.
+He has sold over 60 million albums worldwide, with 30 million in the US.
+His latest album of original songs, Orpheus Descending, was released in June 2023.

-Mellencamp is also one of the founding members of Farm Aid, an organization that began in 1985 with a concert in Champaign, Illinois, to raise awareness about the loss of family farms and to raise funds to keep farm families on their land.
-Farm Aid concerts have remained an annual event over the past 37 years, and as of 2024 the organization has raised over $60 million.
+Mellencamp is also one of the founding members of Farm Aid, an organization that began in 1985 with a concert in Champaign, Illinois to raise awareness about the loss of family farms and to raise funds to keep farm families on their land.
+Farm Aid concerts have remained an annual event over the past 39 years, and as of 2024 the organization has raised nearly $80 million to promote a strong and resilient family farm system of agriculture.

-Mellencamp was inducted into the Rock and Roll Hall of Fame in 2008, followed by an induction into the Songwriters Hall of Fame in 2018.

 Early life

 Mellencamp was born in Seymour, Indiana, on October 7, 1951.
-He is of Dutch ancestry.
+He is of German and Dutch ancestry.
 He was born with spina bifida, for which he had corrective surgery as an infant.
-Mellencamp formed his first band, Crepe Soul, at the age of 14.
+Mellencamp formed his first band, Crepe Soul, when he was 14.

-Mellencamp attended Vincennes University, a two-year college in Vincennes, Indiana, starting in 1972.
-During this time, he abused drugs and alcohol.
+Mellencamp attended Vincennes University in Vincennes, Indiana, starting in 1972.

 During his college years, Mellencamp played in several local bands, including the glam rock band Trash, which was named for a New York Dolls song, and he later got a job in Seymour installing telephones.
-During this period, Mellencamp, who had given up drugs and alcohol before graduating from college, decided to pursue a career in music and traveled to New York City in an attempt to land a record contract.
+During this period, Mellencamp decided to pursue a career in music and traveled to New York City in an attempt to land a record contract.